GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit06/unit06-04_Final_project.md

 * Include an abstract after the title, which mirrors the content and structure of your project (250 words maximum).
 * Do not include a timetable (only in the project outline).
 * Do a sound literature review and properly cite peer-reviewed articles.
 Roughly aim to include 20-50 references.
-* Add the code for reproducing all of your results as part of the supplementary material of your pdf and properly format it as you already did in the assignments.
+* Add the code for reproducing all of your results as part of the supplementary material of your pdf and properly format it as you alread did in the assignments.

 ## Assignment

 Bring it to an end.
 Therefore
-1. implement the feedback on your outline,
+1. implement the feedback to your outline,
 2. realize your (team) project, and
 3. upload your pdf until 02 August 2023 23:59 on ILIAS.
 {: .notice--info}

 ## Remarks

-To receive your final grade and the ECTS for the course, it is mandatory to finish and submit your (team) project in time.
+To receive your final grade and the ECTS for the course it is mandatory to finish and submit your (team) project in time.